Skip to content

 Adding a Filament Panel

-The starter ships with a single Filament panel — the Administration panel at /administration — for back-end staff tooling.
-However, many applications need more than just an admin area.
+The starter ships with a single Filament panel, the Administration panel at /administration, for back-end staff tooling.
 If your application involves CRUD tables, data exports, filterable lists, info displays, or action-driven workflows, creating a separate Filament panel is often the most productive path.

-The Bootstrap-based user-facing stack (Blade + Northwestern Laravel UI) is the right choice for public landing pages, branded content, and heavily custom interfaces.
-But for authenticated, data-driven experiences — especially those involving tables, forms, filters, and bulk actions — Filament’s component library can save significant development time.
+The Bootstrap-based user-facing stack (Blade + Northwestern Laravel UI) is the right choice for public landing pages, branded content, and custom interfaces.
+For authenticated, data-driven experiences involving tables, forms, filters, and bulk actions, Filament’s component library saves development time.

 Common use cases for a second panel: